sablier-labs/v2-core/README.md

 ### Other

-There are many other cool commands available in Foundry.
+There are many other commands available in Foundry.
 Check out the [Foundry Book](https://book.getfoundry.sh/)!

 ## Security